IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

 .. figure:: images/interface_property-editor_project-overview_edit-header.png
    :alt: Project Info when edit header toggle is active

 Clicking the pencil button (which doesn't exist when in the Project Setup Mode) switches the "Project Info" panel to `editing mode <Project Info Editing Mode_>`_, allowing users to modify the IFC header.

+The header section has information about:
+  - the IFC version used
+  - the application that exported the file
+  - the date and time when the export was done
+  - other optional user defined fields like the author's name, company and authorizing person of the file

-The IFC Schema version can't be edited.
-You can upgrade the IFC schema when opening a file though.
+The IFC Schema version cannot be edited in this mode.
+However, you have the option to upgrade the IFC schema when opening a file.

 Fields
 ^^^^^^